swimmingly/swimmingly.github.io/_pages/other/overview.md

 The natural means of healing from trauma is now known: deep, concentrated, extended rest in perfect darkness.
 Health, vitality, and power return.
 Palpable presence and irresistible influence return.
 Exceeding intelligence and joy in living return with power, compounding its influence.

 The weak mechanical system cannot suppress people like this.
-A handful of them is enough to turn the tide of the world, freeing billions to take care of themselves again.
+A handful is enough to turn the tide of the world, freeing billions to take care of themselves again.

 ##### autonomous infrastructure

 Freedom requires material independence.
-But we have physically depended on state-controlled centralized infrastructure.
+But nearly everyone physically depends on state-controlled centralized infrastructure.
 Infrastructure consists of basic life support systems: water (supply and runoff), waste, electricity, heating, transportation.
 Infrastructure, not defense, is the biggest, most pervasive activity of the centralized state, the cause of its persistence, and its life-and-death power over us.

-So we will use our restored intelligence and power to replace centralized infrastructure with autonomous infrastructure.
+So we use our restored intelligence and power to replace centralized infrastructure with autonomous infrastructure.
 It is onsite, simple, repairable, replaceable without political compromise.
-New abilities, knowledge, and skills will reinforce independence.
-Likewise, we will replace the system's secondary services: money, education, medicine, etc.
+New abilities, knowledge, and skills reinforce independence.
+Likewise, we replace the system's secondary services: money, education, medicine, etc.

 Society remains stable.
 The centralized state shrinks gradually as fewer people depend on it.
-Disclosure of its secrets will occur as people demonstrate capacity for truth.

 ### conclusion

 The system depends on complete control.
 Its commanding grip loosens with even a slight alteration of conditions.

 Most elites support centralized control for lack of an alternative.
-As decent ones switch to our alternative, others will lose their will and power to stop us.
+As decent ones switch to our alternative, others lose their will and power to stop us.
 We offer everyone peace and a way to heal from the cause of the suffering that drives us toward needless disaster.

 This is an individualist analysis, solution, and strategy to solve our problem.
 One can start small, alone or with others.
 It is cheap, rational, and quick.
 Properly understood and applied, it solves or enables solutions to all mass-scale problems going back over 10,000 years.
 It restores peace in the world and man's place in it.

 See [individualism](/other/individualism) for elaboration and full sources.

-[^1]: Ayn Rand
+[^1]: Rand
-[^2]: Murray Rothbard
+[^2]: Rothbard
-[^3]: John Locke
+[^3]: Locke
+[^4]: Gupta, de Decker